Cheeky shoe-stealing sea lion a hit online

 "They're just entertaining themselves."

-Sea lions were like dogs, and if a you started running, they would start chasing, he said.
+Sea lions were like dogs, and if you started running, they would start chasing, he said.

 "You can see the engagement - he is totally in a game with her."